RaniaFarrag/laravel-10/README.md

 ## About This Repository

-This is Personal Repository using laravel 10 framework for trying and work on advanced features such as:
+This is a Personal Repository using laravel 10 framework for trying and work on advanced features such as:

 - Integration with Social Media (https://laravel.com/docs/10.x/socialite).
 - Integration with Payment gateway using (Paypal)